 The museum is in operation since 1852 and houses close to 4.5 million objects, making it one of the richest museum in the world.
 Make sure you have lots of time to admire the rich collections which include Japanese swords, Chinese ceramics, European art, chandeliers, a collection of a half a million images and many more.
 The museum is free but some special exhibitions need tickets.

 19. Walk along the Millennium Bridge

 Cross the Jubilee Bridge across the Thames at Embankment and check out the stunning Millennium Bridge to cross from the Tate Modern to St Paul’s.
 Enjoy a stroll in the evening and take plenty of selfies and snaps of the iconic landmarks of the English capital.

-The United Kingdom has a glorious military and war history and London, being the capital, has plenty of world-class museums that highlights the British military achievements and accomplishments.
-Visit the Imperial War Museum, Royal Air Force Museum and National Army Museum to get a glimpse of the country’s notable military exploits from all over the world.
+The United Kingdom has a glorious military and war history and London, being the capital, has plenty of world-class museums that highlight the British military achievements and accomplishments.
+Visit the Imperial War Museum, Royal Air Force Museum, and National Army Museum to get a glimpse of the country’s notable military exploits from all over the world.

-Planning to visit London in 2018?
+Planning to visit London?
 Check out amazing travel deals of London